JonathanRob/GeneSetAnalysisMatlab-doc/mkdocs/docs/index.md

 # Gene Set Analysis Matlab (GSAM)

 Gene set analysis (GSA) and visualization of results.
+This package was inspired by (and based on) the [Piano package](https://bioconductor.org/packages/release/bioc/html/piano.html) for R, which I highly recommend.

 ## Main functions